Itinerary and Travel Information

 Transport Canberra Website (public transport)

 Canberra has buses to most areas of Canberra, with one light rail line between two major urban centres.
 Many routes focus on going between only a few urban centres, so you may need to catch several buses.
 Depending where you are going to and from, the route may not be direct and take a while.
 You may also need to wait up to an hour for a bus on the less-used routes outside of peak times.
 Most main/rapid routes run at least every 30 minutes or more during peak.
-You will can get a pre-paid ticket or a MyWay card (you also may be able to tap on and off with your debit/credit card or phone by January 2025 TBC).
+You will can get a pre-paid ticket, a MyWay card or use contactless to pay (contactless payment includes accepted Mastercard or Visa or mobile device i.e. smartwatch or phone).